 Could you do an article on wide commercial loads when a pilot car is used?
 The reason I am asking is that I almost got run down once when a wide load came over into my lane, oncoming, to swing wide in order to make a right turn.
 Understandable, except there was no warning because the pilot car had already made the turn and was nowhere in sight.

 Wide load, long load and the dimensional signs, flashing amber lights and pilot cars are all part of moving an oversize load on B.C.'s highways.
-They all play a part in advising the surrounding traffic that something out of the ordinary is present and that they must prepare for the possibility of taking out of the ordinary action because of it.
+They do the job of advising the surrounding traffic that something out of the ordinary is present and that they must prepare for the possibility of taking out of the ordinary action because of it.
 Which combination of them must be used is contained in the conditions attached to the oversize vehicle permit that authorizes the move to take place.

-Knowing this, when you approach an oversize load you must be prepared for the possibility that you may have to slow, stop or change lanes to facilitate a movement that has already begun.
+Knowing this, when you approach an oversize load from any side, you must be prepared for the possibility that you may have to slow, stop or change lanes to facilitate a movement of the oversize load.